How to dynamically build a Java Classpath in a Bourne Shell script

-Here's a Bourne Shell script I use to run an anti-spam program I wrote.
-The thing I think that's worth sharing about this script is how I dynamically build the CLASSPATH by including all of the jar files in the lib directory.
-Other parts of the script may be worth sharing as well, but I think that's the most important part.
+Here's a Bourne Shell (sh) script I use to run a Java anti-spam program I wrote.
+The program I'm running isn't important, but what is worth sharing about this shell script is how I dynamically build the Java CLASSPATH by including all of the jar files in the lib directory.

-With that being said, here's the script:
+With that being said, here's the shell script:

 #!/bin/sh